 - 1. Place prime/pressure relief valve in the prime (open) position. - 2.
 Set the presssure control knob to the minimum setting (CCW). - 3.
-Remove the screws (Fig. 19, Item 27) and lower the pressure control assembly. - 4.
-Ensure the jumper is on the "P-ZR" terminal.
+Remove the screws (Fig. 17, Item 20) and lower the pressure control assembly.
+Ensure PCA is grounded. - 4.
+Ensure the jumper (Fig. 10, Item 9) is on the "P-ZR" terminal.
 Note: This jumper comes with a new pressure control assembly (board) and is installed on the "P-ZR" terminals.
 If you are "Zero Calibrating" a pressure control assembly presently in the unit, remove Jumper from Single Terminal P-ZR and place on both terminals P-ZR.
 When Zero Calibration is complete replace jumper on a single terminal of P-ZR. - 5.
 Turn machine "ON" and ensure it is not cycling. - 6.
 If the yellow light on the electrical board is ON, use an insulated screwdriver to turn the "ZERO" trimpot counter-clockwise until the light goes out.
-Then turn it clockwise until the light just comes back on.
-Look at the LCD Display and if "0000" is showing the Zero Calibration is complete.
-If the display shows more than "0000", turn the Zero Trimpot CCW until "0000" is showing.
-If "-- -- --" is showing, turn the zero trimpot CW until "0000" is displayed. - 7.
+Then turn it clockwise until the light just comes back on. - 7.
 If the yellow light is OFF, turn the "Zero" trimpot clockwise, just until the light comes on and stop.
-Confirm "0000" is displayed.

-NOTE: If the yellow light remains constantly "ON", or "OFF" during this calibration, the sensor is defective and should be replaced.

-8. When calibration is complete, move jumper from both "PZ-R" terminals to single terminal on P-ZR.
+NOTE: If the yellow light remains constantly "ON", or "OFF" during this calibration, the sensor is defective and should be replaced. - 8.
+When calibration is complete, move jumper from both "PZ-R" terminals to single terminal on P-ZR.